gigascience/gigadb-website/docs/sop/AWS_SETUP.md

 Logical Steps to perform:
-* Setup a change embargo on current production
+* Setup a change embargo on current production infrastructure
-* Turn off the data stores sync on the hot stand by
+* Turn off the data stores sync on the hot stand by side
 * Manually run S3backup with date+time suffix
 * On the hot standby, manually run `databaseReset <date+time>`
 * Deploy the release to hot stand-by